zowe/docs-site/docs/getting-started/cli-getting-started.md

 done
 ```

-For more information, see [Writing scripts](../user-guide/cli-usingcli.md#writing-scripts).
+For more information, see [Writing scripts](../user-guide/cli-using-completing-advanced-tasks.md#writing-scripts).

 ## Next steps

 You successfully installed Zowe CLI, issued your first commands, and wrote a simple script!
-Next, you might want to:
+Next, you might want to perform the following tasks:

 - Issue the `zowe --help` command to explore the product functionality, or review the online [web help](../user-guide/cli-using-displaying-help.md).
 - Learn how to configure Zowe CLI [run Zowe CLI in daemon mode](../user-guide/cli-using-using-daemon-mode.md). **Daemon mode** significantly improves the performance of Zowe CLI commands by running Zowe CLI as a persistent background process.
-- Learn how to configure Zowe CLI [run Zowe CLI in daemon mode](../user-guide/cli-using-using-daemon-mode.md). **Daemon mode** significantly improves the performance of Zowe CLI commands by running Zowe CLI as a persistent background process.
-- Learn about [using environment variables](../user-guide/cli-usingcli.md#using-environment-variables) to store configuration options.
+- Learn about [configuring environment variables](../user-guide/cli-configuringcli.md) to store configuration options.
 - Learn about [integrating with API Mediation Layer](../user-guide/cli-using-integrating-apiml.md).
 - Learn about how to [write scripts](../user-guide/cli-using-completing-advanced-tasks.md#writing-scripts) and integrate them with automation server, such as Jenkins.
 - See what [plug-ins are available](../user-guide/cli-extending.md) for the CLI.
-- Learn about [developing for the CLI](../extend/extend-cli/cli-developing-a-plugin.md) (contributing to core and developing plug-ins).
+- Learn about [developing for the CLI](../extend/extend-cli/cli-devTutorials.md) (contributing to core and developing plug-ins).